-The Authority notes that Sequater has subsequently reduced its estimated cost in its November NSP as compared to the April NSP.
-The revised estimate of \$218,400 is significantly lower than SKM's estimate and is therefore adopted.
+The Authority noted that Sequater reduced its estimated cost in its November NSP as compared to the April NSP.
+The revised estimate of \$218,400 was significantly lower than SKM's estimate and was therefore adopted.

 Sampled Operating Cost Items